billhails/CEKF/README.md

 "ambivalent" in the sense of "having more than one value", and is a way of doing non-deterministic programming.

-If you have a continuation passing style interpreter, then all control flow, both call and return, is always "forwards" by calling a function (call) or a continuation (return).
-It then becomes possible to piggy-back an additional "failure" continuation as a sort of hidden argument to all those calls.
+If you have a continuation passing style interpreter, then all control flow, both call and return, is always "forwards" by calling a function (call) or calling a continuation (return).
+It then becomes possible to thread an additional "failure" continuation as a sort of hidden argument thtough all those calls.

 Mostly that additional continuation goes un-noticed, except in two specific cases: